Looking for a money savings challenge to try this year?

 There are different variations of the challenge depending on how much you want to save.

-Here are two that you can check out.
+Here’s one that you can check out.

 The idea is for you to save money each week that will add up to your ultimate savings goal.